pblack/docs/content/faq/how-do-i-download-a-backup-of-my-site.md

 ---
-date: 2016-07-21T05:47:00Z
+date: '2016-07-21T05:47:00Z'
-description: ""
+description: ''
 tags: []
-title: "How do I download a backup of my site?"
+title: How do I download a backup of my site?
 menu:
   faq:
-    name: "How do I download a back up of my site?"
+    name: How do I download a back up of my site?
     weight: 3

 ---